SAVANT-team/LexiVault/DEVELOPER.md

-# LexiVault: Guide to devs
+# LexiVault: Guide for devs

 ## How it works
 ### Database creation: